-Setting up a working environment for the One Identity GitHub repository
+Setting up a working environment for the GitHub repository

-In this section, you will discover how to set up your working environment for using the One Identity GitHub repository.
+In this section, you will discover how to set up your working environment for using the GitHub repository of default HTML applications.
 This will allow you to develop your own web applications.